38th (1st Staffordshire) Regiment of Foot: Napoleonic wars

 Following the outbreak of war with France, the flank companies of the regiment sailed for the West Indies and in March 1794 took part in the capture of Martinique.
 Meanwhile, the battalion companies of the 38th served in the Low Countries with the Duke of York.
 In 1796 the regiment was reunited in the West Indies and in May 1796 took part in the capture of Saint Lucia and the capture of Trinidad in 1797.
-After taking part in the capture of the Cape of Good Hope in January 1806, it embarked for South America where it fought under General William Beresford at the capture of Montevideo in January 1807 and at the attack on Buenos Aires in July 1807 during the British invasions of the River Plate.
+After taking part in the capture of the Cape of Good Hope at the Battle of Blaauwberg in January 1806, it embarked for South America where it fought under General William Beresford at the capture of Montevideo in January 1807 and at the attack on Buenos Aires in July 1807 during the British invasions of the River Plate.

-The 1st battalion embarked for the Peninsular in June 1808 and saw action at the Battle of Roliça in August 1808, the Battle of Vimeiro later in August 1808, and the retreat to Corunna under Lieutenant-General Sir John Moore in June 1809.
+The 1st battalion embarked for the Peninsula in June 1808 and saw action at the Battle of Roliça in August 1808, the Battle of Vimeiro later in August 1808, and the retreat to Corunna under Lieutenant-General Sir John Moore in June 1809.
 The 1st battalion also took part in the disastrous Walcheren Campaign in autumn 1809.
-The 1st battalion returned to the Peninsular in spring 1812 and took part in the Battle of Salamanca in July 1812, the siege of Burgos in September 1812, and the Battle of Vitoria in June 1813 as well as the siege of San Sebastián in September 1813.
+The 1st battalion returned to the Peninsula in spring 1812 and took part in the Battle of Salamanca in July 1812, the siege of Burgos in September 1812, and the Battle of Vitoria in June 1813 as well as the siege of San Sebastián in September 1813.
 It then pursued the French Army into France and fought at the Battle of Nivelle in November 1813, at the Battle of the Nive in December 1813 and at the Battle of Orthez in February 1814 as well as at the Battle of Toulouse in April 1814 and at the Battle of Bayonne later in April 1814.
 Meanwhile, the 2nd battalion took part in the Battle of Bussaco in September 1810 and the siege of Badajoz in March 1812.